Cray-HPE/docs-csm/operations/network/management_network/dell/loopback.md

-# Configure Loopback Interface
+# Loopback Interface

-Loopbacks can be thought of as internal virtual interfaces.
+Loopbacks are essentially internal virtual interfaces.
 Loopback interfaces are not bound to a physical port and are used for device management and routing protocols.

 ## Configuration commands

+(`switch#`)

 ```text
 interface loopback LOOPBACK